 The Boredoms are one of the most unique bands on the planet.
-Like many, you could claim them to be both backwards and forwards looking, retro but also futuristic—but The Boredoms (like they do with most things) take it to the extreme.
-They’re looking all the way back to ancient times, with the most primal of music—drum rituals, tribal chanting, incantations and hymns, and they’re looking forward to a place we can only hope music reaches in the next 1,000 years.
-Before Super AE they were only one or the other, but it’s the juxtaposition of these two elements—which on Super AE seems as wholly natural as disco-punk—that makes the Boredoms so fucking special.
+Like many bands, they could be claimed to be both backwards and forwards looking, retro but also futuristic—but The Boredoms (like they do with most things) take it to the extreme.
+They’re looking all the way back to ancient times, with the most primal of music—drum rituals, tribal chanting, incantations and hymns, and they’re looking forward to a place we can only hope music reaches in the next 1000 years, so far ahead of their time as to be thought of on a completely different plane than the music made by “the normals.”
+Before Super AE they were only one or the other, but it’s the juxtaposition of these two elements—which on Super AE seems as wholly natural as discopunk—that makes the Boredoms so fucking special.

 It starts, fittingly enough, with a rite of passage.
-The Boredoms are perhaps the only band on earth that would decide to begin their opus with a song that isn’t merely difficult, but actually tries to physically harm the listener.
-The metallic grind of “Super You” seems harmless enough at first, if a bit monotonous, but it soon turns malevolent—shards of shrapnel cone shooting at you, daring you, taunting you to reach for the stop button.
+The Boredoms are perhaps the only band on earth would decide to open their opus with a song that isn’t merely difficult, but actually tries to physically harm the listener.
+The metallic grind of “Super You” seems harmless enough at first, if a bit monotonous, but it soon turns malevolent—shards of the aural equivalent of shrapnel cone shooting at you, daring you, taunting you to reach for the stop button.
 If you listen to it at loud volume or on headphones—both of which are necessary for full appreciation of the album—the son of a bitch really stings.

 A very long seven and a half minutes later, the initiation is complete, and the band commences a brief opening hymn.
 The first half of “Super Are,” the second track on Super AE, is a welcome respite from the needlessly cruel opener.
 But soon the hymn ignites, and after a bloodcurdling scream from head Boredom eYe, the flame grows more and more intense, Yoshimi P-We and assorted other Boredom percussionists pounding away, getting louder, more brutal.
 Then a final howl from eYe brings us into “Super Going.”

-“Super Going” is manna from heaven.
-It sounds like the first rainfall after months upon months of drought.
-The song is nothing but two chords, a repeating bassline, a ton of assorted sound effects, and one false ending.
+“Super Going” is manna from heaven, and it sounds like the first rainfall after months upon months of drought.
+The song is nothing but two chords, a repeating bassline, a lot of assorted sound effects and one false ending.
 It’s fabulous at first, but eventually you start to grow weary of the two-chord pattern, and pray for some non-production based variation.
 After five minutes you start to lose hope.
 After seven minutes you’ve lost hope entirely.
-Eight minutes into the song: it’s still just the same two chords, the same bassline, the same galloping drums, nothing but tension, tension, tension.
+Then finally it is eight minutes into the song, still just the same two chords, the same bassline, the same galloping drums, nothing but tension, tension, tension.

 And then there is release.